The Agent Loop

 ## Tier 3: Get permanent handles

-### What registration gives you
+### What a permanent handle gives you

 - **Permanent identity** — your handle works across all documents, not just one session